 \subsection{Star formation as function of mass and density}

 Figure \ref{fig:Peng10} shows the fraction of red galaxies (here defined as galaxies with $t_{WD} > 10$ Gyr) as a function of halo mass and local density.
 This plot is based on Fig. 6 in \citet{Peng10} where they analyzed a sample of galaxies from the SDSS.
 The local density was computed using a top-hat window of radius $r=1 h^{-1}$Mpc centered on each halo and counting the dark matter particles inside the window.
-This is in principle different than computing densities from the (biased) galaxy population but for purposes of comparison it is adequate.
-Surprisingly our simple implementation of CWD reproduces to a great degree the relation between fraction of red galaxies, their mass and density.
+It is remarkable that our simple implementation of CWD reproduces to a great degree the relation between fraction of red galaxies, their mass and density.
 For a given halo mass the fraction of red galaxies in low-density environments is lower than for dense environments and for a given density the fraction increases with halo mass.
 This is interpreted by \citet{Peng10} as suggesting two separate mechanisms of "environmental quenching" and "mass quenching".
-However, this relation must be taken with caution since halo mass and density are correlated (see Fig. \ref{fig:mass_density}) so the interpretation of two different processes is not straightforward.
-In the CWD framework we interpret the increase in density with an increase in the environment's complexity leading to CWD events and quenching.
-On the other hand, we expect massive haloes to populate dense environments so the increase in the red fraction with mass could also be interpreted as a consequence of the increase in density.
+However, this relation must be taken with caution since halo mass and density are correlated so the interpretation of two different processes is not straightforward.
+In the CWD framework the increase in density is associated to an increase in the environment's complexity leading to CWD events and quenching.
+On the other hand, we expect massive halos to populate dense environments so the increase in the red fraction with mass could also be interpreted as a consequence of the increase in density.

 The CWD framework also provides a simple explanation for the lack of quenched dwarf population in voids \citep{Geha12}.
-Figure \ref{fig:Peng10} shows that the fraction of web-detached haloes, compared to the general population, is the lowest for dwarf haloes in low density environments.
+Figure \ref{fig:Peng10} shows that the fraction of web-detached halos, compared to the general population, is the lowest for dwarf halos in low density environments.
 Dwarf galaxies in the low-dense field (i.e. voids and walls) remain connected to their network of filaments.
-This is seen in our multi-streaming formalism as haloes that have not entered yet into non-linear multi-streaming regions.
-We should expect to find star-forming dwarf galaxies at the present time in voids and walls.
+This is seen in our multi-streaming formalism as halos that have not entered yet into non-linear multi-streaming regions.
+We should therefore expect to find star-forming dwarf galaxies at the present time in voids and walls.